austintude/austintude/README.md

 - 🔭 I’m currently working on The Color Bar [The Color Bar](https://github.com/austintude/colorbar)
 - 🌱 I’m currently learning AMP | Typescript
 - 💬 Ask me about anything [here](https://github.com/austintude/austintude/issues)
+- ⚡ Fun fact: Two of my sites have been featured in Google's AMP-WP plugin showcase.
+Of the 500K+ active installations across the globe, only 5 agencies (to date) and 60 websites (again, to date) have been showcase, and two of them are mine! **See for yourself** : My agency (Austintatious Design) is showcased in the Agency Showcase [Agency Showcase](https://amp-wp.org/showcases/?showcase_type=agency) AND My client Hill Country Land Improvement has been showcased in the 'Standard/Native' Use group [Standard | Website](https://amp-wp.org/showcases/?showcase_type=website&template_mode=native)

 **Languages and Tools:**